100sun/network/README.md

 ## throughput

-* how much traffic that link can transmit between sender <-> receiver = throughput (bits/sec)
+* = how much traffic that link can transmit between sender <-> receiver in unit time (bits/sec)
   + **instantaneous**: throughput at the peak
   + **average**: throughput on the average
 * throughput ∝ ***bottleneck*** link == ***min(R<sub>s</sub>, R<sub>c</sub>, R/#. connection)***
   + usually the network core(R) is built not to be the bottleneck.

-# 1.5 protocol layers, service models
+# 1.5 Simplified OSI Model

 ## 5 layers